go-prime/health-monitoring/README.md

 # Issues

-* Need a recommened way to allow report generator to do restarts
+* ~~Need a recommened way to allow report generator to do restarts~~
-* Need to create seperate graphs for hardware metrics
+* ~~Need to create seperate graphs for hardware metrics~~
-* Need to expand metrics being tracked
+* ~~Need to expand metrics being tracked~~
-* Need to implement a strategy to manage logfile size
-* Need to reimplement alerting logic.
+* Need to implement a strategy to manage logfile size ~~* Need to reimplement alerting logic.
 The tests have shown that concerning parameter peaks are not being alerted.
-The logic is falling short
+The logic is falling short~~
+* Need to resolve issue indexing timestamps for graphs.
+Likely introduced by dynamic filtering using timescoped and last n items